-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Vice-Chair of Governors via the Clerk to the Governing Body via the school office.
+Complaints about any individual governor or the whole governing body should be addressed to the Chair of Governors via the Clerk to the Governing Body.
+Complaints about the Chair of Governors should be addressed to the Vice Chair of Governors via the Clerk to the Governing Body.
 Please mark them as Private and Confidential.